pyne/pyne/docs/pyapi/material.rst

  from pyne import material

-Materials are the primary container for radionuclides.
-They map nuclides to **mass weights**, though they contain methods for converting to/from atom fractions as well.
+Materials are the primary container for mixtures of radionuclides.
+They map nuclides to **mass fractions**, though they contain methods for converting to/from atom fractions as well.
 In many ways they take inspiration from numpy arrays and python dictionaries.
 Materials have two main attributes which define them.

-1. **comp**: a normalized composition mapping from nuclides (zzaaam-ints) to mass-weights (floats).
+1. **comp**: a normalized composition mapping from nuclides (zzaaam-ints) to mass-fractions (floats).
    2. **mass**: the mass of the material.

 The :ref:`pyne_material_library` class is available to efficiently manipulate collections of materials.
 The material class is presented below.
 For more information please refer to :ref:`usersguide_material`.

-When using the `write_hdf5` method, the default structure for the `HDF5` file
+When using the `write_hdf5` method to write a material in a group named `my_mat`, the default structure for the `HDF5` file
 is:
 .. verbatim::
     /material/